tutturu-tv/rush/README.md

-# rush
+# Rush
-a fast game
+A fast game